-On January 15, 2002, the Company paid a dividend of \$0.18 per share on its common stock to its stockholders of record as of December 31, 2001.
-On April 8, 2002, the Company paid a dividend of \$0.21 per share on its common stock to its stockholders of record as of March 28, 2002.
-On July 8, 2002, the Company paid a dividend of \$0.21 per share on its common stock to its stockholders of record as of June 28, 2002.
-On October 7, 2002, the Company paid a dividend of \$0.21 per share on its common stock to its stockholders of record as of September 30, 2002.
-On January 7, 2003, the Company paid a dividend of \$0.23 per share on its common stock to its stockholders of record as of December 31, 2002.
+On April 7, 2003, the Company paid a dividend of \$0.25 per share on its common stock to stockholders of record as of March 31, 2003 and on January 7, 2003, the Company paid a dividend of \$0.25 per share on its common stock to its stockholders of record as of December 31, 2002.
+On April 8, 2002, the Company paid a dividend of \$0.21 per share on its common stock to its stockholders of record as of March 28, 2002 and on January 15, 2002, the Company paid a dividend of \$0.18 per share on its common stock to its stockholders of record as of December 31, 2001.

-NOTE 5.
+NOTE 6.
 INVESTMENT VALUATION

 The Company carries its investments at fair value, as determined by its Board of Directors.
 Securities that are publicly traded are valued at the closing price on the valuation date.
 Debt and equity securities that are not publicly traded are valued at fair value as determined in good faith by the Board of Directors.
+Beginning in March 2003, the Company engaged Standard & Poor's Loan Evaluation Service (S&P) to perform independent valuations of our investments.
+The Board of Directors uses the recommended valuations as prepared by S&P as a component of the foundation for the final fair value determination.
 In making such determination, the Board of Directors values non-convertible debt securities at cost plus amortized original issue discount plus PIK interest, if any, unless adverse factors lead to a determination of a lesser valuation.
 In valuing convertible debt, equity, success fees or other equity like securities, the Board of Directors determines the fair value based on the collateral, the issuer's ability to make payments, the earnings of the issuer, sales to third parties of similar securities, the comparison to publicly traded securities, discounted cash flow and other pertinent factors.
 Due to the uncertainty inherent in the valuation process, such estimates of fair value may differ significantly from the values that would have resulted had a ready market for the securities existed, and the differences could be material.
 Additionally, changes in the market environment and other events that may occur over the life of the investments may cause the gains ultimately realized on these investments to be different than the valuation currently assigned.

-NOTE 6.
+NOTE 7.
 LOAN AND MANAGERIAL ASSISTANCE FEES

 The 1940 Act requires that a business development company make available managerial assistance to its portfolio companies.
 The Company provides managerial assistance to its portfolio companies through its wholly-owned subsidiary, Gladstone Advisers, Inc. The Company receives fee income for managerial assistance it renders to portfolio companies in connection with its investments.
 Such fees are normally paid at the closing of the Company's investments and are generally non-recurring.
-These managerial assistance services vary by investment, but generally consist of reviewing existing credit facilities, arranging bank financing, arranging equity financing, structuring financing from multiple lenders, structuring financing from equity investors, restructuring existing loans, raising equity and debt capital, and providing general financial advice.
-For the three months ended December 31, 2002 and December 31, 2001, these fees totaled \$0 and \$611,809 respectively.
+These managerial assistance services vary by investment, but generally consist of reviewing existing credit facilities, arranging bank financing, arranging equity financing, structuring from multiple lenders, structuring financing from equity investors, restructuring existing loans, raising equity and debt capital, and providing general financial advice.
+These fees totaled \$358,000 for the three and six months ended March 31, 2003, \$29,102 for the three months ended March 31, 2002 and \$640,911 for the six months ended March 31, 2002.